Art History (2018 - 2020)

 Minor in Art History

-For students matriculating in CAS in and after fall 2016: The requirements are any four 4-point ARTH-UA courses (16 points) that do not overlap in content.
-At least one of them must be in a field other than modern or contemporary.
+Four 4-point ARTH-UA courses (16 points) that do not overlap in content.
+At least one must focus on non-western art, or on a field other than modern or contemporary.

 Minor in Urban Design and Architecture Studies

 Any four 4-point courses (16 points) from URDS offerings that do not overlap in content.